-We offer a single national pharmacy network that provides members with access to over 51,000 pharmacies located in 50 states, the District of Columbia, Puerto Rico and the Virgin Islands.
+We offer a single national pharmacy network that provides members with access to over 67,000 pharmacies located in 50 states, the District of Columbia, Puerto Rico and the Virgin Islands.
 The network includes 82% of the independent and chain pharmacies in the country.
-Members can obtain information about a participating pharmacy via the Internet by accessing DocFind® or by contacting Member Services at the toll-free phone number on their Member ID card.
+You can find participating pharmacies on our secure member site or by calling Member Services at the toll-free phone number on your Member ID card.

 Yes.
 Aetna provides a single, toll-free telephone number that members can call for both medical and pharmacy benefit questions.
 In addition, each mail-order vendor provides a toll-free customer service line for members to check the status of their orders, request prescription refills or speak with a pharmacist about their medications.